hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/__init__.md

 **Dependencies Analysis:**

 The diagram shows the imports within the `aliexpress` package.
-Crucially, it illustrates the relationships between the core `Aliexpress` class, `AliApi`, `AliRequests`, and the `AliCampaignEditor` and the HTML generators for various entities (products, categories, campaigns).
+Crucially, it illuStartes the relationships between the core `Aliexpress` class, `AliApi`, `AliRequests`, and the `AliCampaignEditor` and the HTML generators for various entities (products, categories, campaigns).
 This suggests a logical structure where `Aliexpress` is the main class, relying on `AliApi` for API interactions, `AliRequests` for HTTP requests, and `AliCampaignEditor` for campaign management.
 The HTML generators are likely used for generating dynamic content associated with these campaigns.

 ## <explanation>